casper-network/ceps/text/0029-delegation-cap.md

 [rationale-and-alternatives]: #rationale-and-alternatives

 The rationale for this feature is our own risk-aversion.
-While we hope that all users act to further their rational, long-term self-interest, years of experience with Internet platform suggest the propriety of certain safeguards that prevent users from making almost certain mistakes.
+While we hope that all users act to further their rational, long-term self-interest, years of experience with Internet platforms suggest the propriety of certain safeguards that prevent users from making almost certain mistakes.
 It is also judged that there is a low probability but high magnitude risk of a PR event associated with a massively overdelegated validator triggering a slashing.
 Finally, the logic of consensus security intuitively demands that we require participants to have "skin in the game."

 ## Prior art